rrbn/ExtendedTestStatistics/README.md

 * Facility Index
 * Standard deviation
 * List of chosen options for single and multiple choice
+* Percentage of Correct Answers (shown as diagram on the question overview)

 The evaluation titles have tooltips with further explanations.
 Some values have read/yellow/green signs to indicate their quality.
 Values displayed in italics are considered as 'uncertain' because they are calculated in a random test.
 Nevertheless they